culturemesh/CultureMeshAndroid/docs/source/android/javadoc/org/codethechange/culturemesh/API-Post.rst

 post
 ^^^^

-.. java:method:: static void post(RequestQueue queue, org.codethechange.culturemesh.models.Post post, SharedPreferences settings, Response.Listener<NetworkResponse<String>> listener)
+.. java:method:: static void post(RequestQueue queue, com.culturemesh.models.Post post, SharedPreferences settings, Response.Listener<NetworkResponse<String>> listener)
    :outertype: API.Post

-   POST to the server a request, via \ ``/post/new``\ , to create a new \ :java:ref:`org.codethechange.culturemesh.models.Post`\ .
+   POST to the server a request, via \ ``/post/new``\ , to create a new \ :java:ref:`com.culturemesh.models.Post`\ .
 Success or failure status will be passed via a \ :java:ref:`NetworkResponse`\  to the listener.

    :param queue: Queue to which the asynchronous task will be added
-   :param post: \ :java:ref:`org.codethechange.culturemesh.models.Post`\  to create.
+   :param post: \ :java:ref:`com.culturemesh.models.Post`\  to create.
    :param listener: Listener whose onResponse method will be called when task completes

 reply